 Short Description

-PoC Host creates an ad-hoc PoC Group a week before an important meeting.
+PoC Host creates an Ad-hoc PoC Group a week before an important meeting.
 The PoC Group ID is circulated on a company’s internal mailing list.
-The PoC Host’s colleagues, who plan to attend the meeting, register with the ad-hoc PoC Group individually using the PoC Group ID.
+The PoC Host’s colleagues, who plan to attend the meeting, register with the Ad-hoc PoC Group individually using the PoC Group ID.
 (A colleague gives the Group ID to his friend; this friend is not part of the group who plans to attend the meeting.)
-A corresponding buddy list is automatically created; any of the PoC participants in the PoC Group can see who is online/offline
+A corresponding buddy list is automatically created; any of the PoC Participants in the PoC Group can see who is online/offline

 Actors